Story/Art: Kouji Miura

 Content: (please note that content portions of a review may contain spoilers):

-With this series launching back in the spring of 2021 in Japan as Ao no Hako, it was as part of a number of new Weekly Shonen Jump titles added last year.
-It’s now moving into its second year and is only getting better and better as creator Kouji Miura definitely has some talent here.
+With this series launching back in the spring of 2021 in Japan as Ao no Hako, it’s moving really well through its third year as it’s only getting better and better.
+Mangaka Kouji Miura definitely has some talent here in the storytelling and the visual design side, presumably with her team of assistants, to give us something that feels really rich and detailed.
 I had randomly picked the title in the late teens from the Shonen Jump site as something to try out a few chapters ago and got hooked on it – which is why I’m still here talking about it.
-Part of the appeal is the generally shorter chapters, often coming in at 16 or 18 pages, but we’ve been getting longer chapters for a bit now and it’s definitely helped a lot.
 Though the relationship aspect is simple and the sports elements aren’t deep, the combination of what we do get with the artwork ended up delivering something that made me want to keep coming back for more.

 Content Grade: B+